IBM-Cloud/openwhisk-darkvisionapp/README.md

 This has been reported several times when using the toolchain.
 It is tracked as [issue 51](https://github.com/IBM-Cloud/openwhisk-darkvisionapp/issues/51).
 Make sure to look at the toolchain DEPLOY log to confirm the problem.
 Locate the line *Registering Speech to Text callback...* to identify the error.

-### OpenWhisk
+### Cloud Functions

-Polling activations is good start to debug the OpenWhisk action execution.
+Polling activations is good start to debug the Cloud Functions action execution.
 Run
 ```
 wsk activation poll
 ```